hixme/hixme-ui/packages/percentage/README.md

 // outputs 89%
 ```

-## Formatter
+## Format

-Percentage has a static formatter function if needed outside of a JSX context.
+Percentage has a static format function if needed outside of a JSX context.

 ```javascript
 Percentage.format({